awsdocs/aws-resource-access-manager-user-guide/doc_source/security-ram-permissions.md

 AWS RAM managed permissions are similar to [IAM resource\-based policies\.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_resource-based) When you create a resource share, you associate a AWS RAM managed permission with each resource type that you want to share\.
+If the managed permission has more than one version, it always uses the version designated as the default\.

-After you create the resource share, AWS RAM provides the managed permission that you associate with each resource type to the respective resource\-owning service, such as AWS Certificate Manager Private Certificate Authority\.
+After you create the resource share, AWS RAM provides the managed permission that you associate with each resource type to the respective resource\-owning service, such as AWS Private Certificate Authority\.
 The permissions are then attached to each of the resources in the resource share\.

 AWS RAM managed permissions specify the following: